-The General Fund, the Clerk of Court's only governmental fund, has an unassigned fund balance of \$1,066,021.
+The General Fund, has an unassigned fund balance of \$1,174,545.
 If applicable, the Clerk of Court would typically use restricted fund balances first, followed by committed resources and assigned resources as appropriate opportunities arise, but reserves the right to selectively spend unassigned resources first and to defer the use of these other classified funds.